open-ipcamera/open-ipcamera/README.txt

 #		NOTE: Use the Login credentials that you set in the "### Variables: Motion" section of the script!

 # 9. POST-SCRIPT EXECUTION Setup:
 #	a.
-Execute following command and follow instructions presented to verify the Dropbox Access Token:
-#		/home/pi/Dropbox-Uploader/dropbox_uploader.sh upload
-#	b.
-Setup sensible firewall rules to restrict access to your Pi-Cameras!
+Setup firewall rules to restrict access to your Pi-Cameras to either a specific IP or subnet
 #

 # 10. TROUBLESHOOTING: